 One of California’s prized state parks.
 I arrived early, knowing the park fills up to capacity nearly every day with a line of cars waiting to enter.
 I’d made it on time, but my van was too long.
 Denied.

 I had a long way to drive that day, and a boat to catch tomorrow that I could not, and would not, miss.
-But I’m here now, and there’s parking on the road.
-A 2.5 mile hike would swallow a fair bit of time, as would the painting itself.
+But I’m here now, the sun is out, and there’s parking on the road.
+The longer hike in would swallow at least an hour, and the painting itself would likely take another three.
+I might be driving straight to the docks to catch the boat instead of to the house I’d hoped to get a decent night’s rest in.
 I gambled it and hoped for the best.

 A frantic fast-paced hike across the entire length of the park, heading straight for a zone I thought would be ideal, but when I arrived, I found that due to heavy foot traffic, every piece of trail in this park is roped off with steel cables and the rangers mean business.
-No big deal for a photographer to hop over and get the shot, but for a 3 hour post out on a rock in plain view was a bit more than I was willing to wager.
+Might not be a big deal for a photo-snapper to hop over and quickly get the shot, but for a 3 hour post out on a rock in plain view was a bit more than I was willing to wager.
 I’d follow the trail along the entire northern perimeter of the park and find a suitable view from the trail itself.
 Given the natural beauty, I liked those odds better.

-3.5 miles round trip for this one.
-But my gamble was nothing compared to the one-time owner of this land who gambled it away to a troop of soldiers in one failed hand of cards.
-At least I got a painting out of my gamble, and a pretty good workout as well.
-Oh, and I did not miss the boat either…
+But my gamble was nothing compared to the one-time owner of this land who gambled it all away to a troop of soldiers in one failed hand of cards.
+At least I got a painting out of my gamble.